 A study published in 2008 showed that REM or dreaming sleep decreases as dogs get older.

 So it looks as though puppies dream more than adult dogs.

-Is he sleeping a lot more than he was last week?
-Or is has he always slept this much?
+Is he sleeping a lot more than he was just last week?
+Or has he always slept this much?

 Is he bright and bouncy when he is awake?
-With a good appetite?
-Or does he seem lethargic?
+Does he have a good appetite?
+Or does he seem lethargic or uninterested in food?

-Excessive sleeping in a dog that is eating well, and full of energy when he is awake, is unlikely to have any significance at all.
+Excessive sleeping in a dog that is eating well and full of energy when awake is unlikely to have any significance.
 It’s just what dogs do.

-And some elderly dogs will tend to sleep more than they did when they were young.
+And some elderly dogs tend to sleep more than they did when they were young.

 Your Labrador, like all dogs, is able to awaken quickly from sleep and be ready for action, whenever an opportunity presents itself.